 The famous medieval Rows are unique.
 They feature two storeys of shops, businesses and homes.
 The lower level often lower than the road level and accessed via steps, some into almost crypt-like vaults.
 The first-floor units are laid out along the “rows” and accessed via a series or repeating steep steps up to a continuous walkway separated from the railings by an (often sloping) raised “shelf”.

 The black and white buildings of the city, while many of them are Victorian, provide an instant architectural aesthetic to the city centre.

-The famous Black and White timber-framed architecture, as well as plethora of archaeological remains, provides a unique challenge and opportunity for Chester Architects.
+The famous Black and White timber-framed architecture, as well as a plethora of archaeological remains, provides a unique challenge and opportunity for Chester Architects.

 What’s our connection to Chester?

 Born in Chester, (but growing up in Flintshire), Ian Hunter, spent a large part of his formative years in the area.
-This included going swimming in Northgate Arena, walking around the roman walls and along the River Dee.
+This included going swimming in Northgate Arena, walking around the Roman walls and along the River Dee.
 Shopping along Eastgate, Bridge Street and the famous departments store Brown’s of Chester was common.
 In later years (and this is showing his age) Ian enjoyed the nightlife of Rosie’s and Brannigans and the Sealand Road cinema and bowling alley.